 Before coming to VTS she taught at Florida State,, Florida Atlantic, and Broward Community College.
 She has taught public school, trained Head Start teachers, and volunteered as a Director of Christian Education.

 Currently, Dr. Dyer is a certified GODLY PLAY teacher and serves as a Christian Education consultant to dioceses and parishes.
 She is a Parish Associate at St. Paul’s Episcopal Church in Alexandria, Virginia.
 She is also a member of the National Association of Episcopal Christian Education Directors and the Religious Education Association.
 She is currently working on a revision of the Episcopal Children’s Curriculum and the Episcopal Curriculum for Youth.

-Dr. Dyer’s interests include working with children (she regularly visits the Butterfly House, the Seminary’s daycare center), travel, and reading.
+Dr. Dyer’s interests include working with children, travel, and reading.
 During a recent sabbatical leave, she spent time in Ireland studying early Celtic Spirituality.

 Dr. Dyer is married to The Rt.
 Rev. J. Mark Dyer and they have four children and two grandchildren.